weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 <details>
   <summary>See answer</summary>

-In this example, we use the `OpenAI` inference API.
+In this example, we use the `Cohere` inference API.
 But you can use others.

 If you do want to change the embeddings, or the generative AI integrations, you can.
 You will need to:
 - Ensure that the Weaviate module is available in the Weaviate instance you are using,